noiffion/udacity-cloud-project3/README.md

-# Udagram Image Filtering App - Monolith to Microservice
+# Udagram Image Filtering Application
+## Monolith to Microservice

 Udagram is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
 It allows users to register and log into a web client, post photos to the feed, and process photos using an image filtering microservice.